 This includes (but is not limited to):

-- Coming into the pub if you have tested positive and not completed the isolation period
+- Coming into the pub if you have recently tested positive especially if symptomatic

 - Deliberately coughing into someone’s face

 - And similar at the discretion of a manager

 We will also take failure to adhere to staff requests for distancing and failure to follow safety instructions as potentially serious threats to the safety of both staff and customers and therefore Unacceptable Behaviour.

 We expect our staff to take an appropriate Rapid Antibody (Lateral Flow) test if they show symptoms and encourage them to also take tests if they may have been exposed and we would ask that customers do the same.

 Due to the ongoing costs of regular testing it is no longer a mandatory procedure for staff but we do encourage periodic testing on order to detect asymptomatic carriers, especially where exposure is likely to have occurred.

 Staff and customers who are eligible for free lateral flow tests via the NHS are encouraged to apply for and use these.